-In the Bible, the maintenance of honest weights and measures was an important principle in the life of an Israelite.
+It should be first noted that the maintenance of honest weights and measures was an important principle in Biblical times.
 God himself directly commanded his people to be honest when they traded and not attempt to cheat each other (especially those who were strangers, see Leviticus 19:34 - 36).

-Below is a list of the KJV Bible words that refer to the most commonly used measurements.
+Below is a list of the King James Bible words that refer to the most commonly used measurements.
 The information listed is a consensus from a variety of Bible commentaries, dictionaries and other study aids.
-Please note that the equivalents used are only estimates.
+Please note that the values used below are only estimates.

 1 ephah = 22 liters = 5.8 Gallons